keshavpj1711/Trying_CS50/README.md

 - Each string ends in a **/0**, basically this **\0**(also known as NUL) marks the end of a string.
     - So each and every string is n+1 bytes if you have n characters in the string.
     - This NUL is different from NULL
+- In C, we must use single quote to represent single characters

 ## Realization(Understanding)